Essay

 When one more token is generated, that frontier moves forward.

-So instead of imagining decode as many independent guesses, imagine it as one process that keeps extending its own frontier.
+So instead of imagining decode as many independent guesses, imagine one process extending its own frontier.

 Decode as repeated state transition A static diagram describing transformer decode as state in, repeated local work, token output, and state out.
 The frontier moves forward The visible sequence grows, and the carried surface grows with it. t0 t1 t2 t3 next carried context larger frontier